Disclosures

 Beanstalk is governed by Stalkholders, as described in #7.
 Stalk ownership, and thus governance power, decentralizes over time given the inflationary nature of Stalk.
 However, there is no maximum Stalk supply.
 Stalk is minted for Deposits based on the Bean Denominated Value (BDV) of the Deposit, up to any arbitrary BDV.

 Stalk ownership was previously compromised via flash loan, which enabled the on-chain governance attack on April 17, 2022 (see #1).
-The Beanstalk Community Multisig serves as a temporary security measure until a secure and fully-decentralized governance mechanism has been developed and sufficiently audited.
+The Beanstalk Community Multisig serves as a temporary security measure until either (1) a secure and fully decentralized governance mechanism has been developed and sufficiently audited, or (2) governance is removed altogether.

 More information:

-11. A VULNERABILITY IN ETHEREUM COULD RESULT IN A LOSS OF FUNDS.
-BEANSTALK ASSUMES THE SECURITY OF ETHEREUM.
+12. A VULNERABILITY IN ETHEREUM OR ARBITRUM COULD RESULT IN A LOSS OF FUNDS.
+BEANSTALK ASSUMES THE SECURITY OF ETHEREUM AND ARBITRUM.

 Ethereum is the largest smart contract blockchain by market capitalization, total value deposited, and dollar denominated transaction value.
+Arbitrum is the largest L2 on Ethereum by TVL.
 In general, open source networks with large amounts of value on them and long track records indicate security, but there is no guarantee.
-Beanstalk assumes the security of the Ethereum network.
+Beanstalk assumes the security of Ethereum and Arbitrum.

 More information: